smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 the coupling to that specific service and the associated configuration.

-Adjusting the library has the lowest operating cost but has the highest impacting to anything running within the same process.
+Adjusting the library has the lowest operating cost but has the highest impact to anything running within the same process.
 Alternative libraries would be best suited to use the same language/runtime.
 This route seems simple and can keep the changes closer to where they would be consumed.
-This option makes lots of sense when talking to services that already manage their own state.
+This option makes a lot of sense when talking to services that already manage their own state.

 Changing the service or underlying components can be natural extension points